-a.
-Any trade, commerce, manufacture, profession, vocation, adventure, wager or any other similar activity whether or not it is for a pecuniary benefit.

-- Any activity or transaction in connection with or incidental or ancillary to sub clause(a) - c.
+- Any trade, commerce, manufacture, profession, vocation, adventure, wager or any other similar activity whether or not it is for a pecuniary benefit. - Any activity or transaction in connection with or incidental or ancillary to sub clause(a) - c.
 Any activity or transaction in nature of sub-clause (a) whether or not there is volume, frequency, continuity or regularity of such transaction. - Supply or acquisition of goods including Capital Goods and services in connection with commencement or closure of business. - e.
 Provision by a club, association, society or any such body (for subscription or any other consideration) of facilities or benefits to its members. - f.
-Admission for consideration of persons to any premises. - g.
-Services supplied by a person as holder of an office which has been accepted by him in the course or furtherance of his trade, profession or vocation. - Services provided by race club by way of totalisator or license to book maker in such club and. - Any activity or transaction undertaken by the central government, state government or any local authority in which they are engaged as public authority. - 3.
+Admission for consideration of persons to any premises.

+- g.
+Services supplied by a person as holder of an office which has been accepted by him in the course or furtherance of his trade, profession or vocation. - Activities of a race club including by way of totalisator or a licence to book maker or activities of licenses book maker in such club. - Any activity or transaction undertaken by the central government, state government or any local authority in which they are engaged as public authority. - 3.
 CAPITAL GOODS [Section 2(19)]: means the value of which is capitalized in the books of account of the person claiming the input tax credit and which are used or intended to be used in the course of or furtherance of business. - 4.
 EXEMPT SUPPLY [Section 2(47)]: means supply of any goods or services or both which attracts

-Nil rate of Tax or Which may be wholly exempt Includes non taxable

-from tax U/S 11 of CGST or supply.

-u/s 6 of IGST and
+Nil rate of Tax or Which may be wholly exempt Includes non taxable from tax U/S 11 of CGST or supply. u/s 6 of IGST and